 Skip to main content

 The User Objective Accomplished metric is one of several non-deterministic Metrics Galtea uses to evaluate whether a conversation led to the user’s intended goal being fulfilled.
 Unlike satisfaction-based measures, this metric centers on objective correctness—whether the agent actually met the user’s stated objective.
-Because LLMs often produce responses that sound correct even when they are not, this metric emphasizes verifying factual and goal-aligned outcomes, optionally using an expected_output when available.
-This ensures that evaluation is not based solely on conversational flow, but on actual task completion.
 This metric is particularly useful for use cases where accuracy and goal fulfillment matter more than tone or fluency, such as customer support resolutions, fact-based Q&A, or task execution scenarios.

 Evaluation Parameters